openva/saberva/README.md

 saberva
 =======

-A parser for bulk campaign finance data files provided by the Virginia State Board of Elections.
+A free, open source, Python-based application to parse Virginia State Board of Elections campaign filings, normalizing the data and creating a SQL file to load the data into MySQL.